-Flickr has made the biggest change yet to its service and it's set to hit free users where it hurts.
+Flickr is making the biggest change yet to its service and it's set to hit free users where it hurts.

 If you want to keep your photos, then a Pro account will cost you a cool $5.99 a month.